huberf/PAL/README.md

   `clara` and it will populate the needed files.
 * If you use [last.fm](http://last.fm) you can also hook this up by editing the username in `lastfm.py`.

+# Contributions
+Please feel free to open an issue or PR if you've found a bug.
+If you're looking to implement a feature, please open an issue before creating a PR so I can review it and make sure it's something that should be added.